DenchiSoft/denchisoft.github.io/docs/interface.md

 The settings screen appears when clicking the __Show Config__ button.

-1. Button to buy a PRO subscription.
+1. Button to buy VTube Studio PRO version.
 This will allow you to stream to PC for an __unlimited time__ (normally limited to 1 minute in the free version) and removes the __Vtube Studio Logo__.
 2. Some general configuration, including the button to quit the app.
 3. Config for streaming to PC.
 After starting a VTube Studio server on your PC or Mac, you can put in the IP and port here and connect to it.
-When turning on "Auto-Conect to PC", the app will automatically try to connect in the background.
+When turning on "Connect to PC", the app will automatically try to connect in the background.

 ## Camera Config